tj/dm-pagination/Readme.md

 # Examples

-  * Coming soon
+Page 1 for all items, defaulting to 6 per page:
+    Item.page

+Page 2 for all items, 6 per page:
+    Item.page 2

+Page 5, 2 per page:
+    Item.page 5, :per_page => 2

+Accessing the pager instance:
+    Item.page(2).pager

+Converting to HTML:
+    Item.page(2).pager.to_html

+Alter the number of intermediate numbered links displayed, defaults to 7
+    Item.page(2).pager.to_html(:size => 3)

-# Styling
+# Output

-With CSS you may hide anything you wish to remove.
+Output is displayed in a format similar to below, although with CSS you may hide anything you wish to remove.
 There is no need to provide an API for this.

+    Item.page(2).pager.to_html(:size => 3)
+    // => First Previous 1 [2] 3 ...
+Next Last

+    Item.page.pager.to_html
+    // => [1] 2 3 4 5 6 7 ...
+Next Last

+    Item.page(5).pager.to_html(:size => 5)
+    // => First Previous ...
+3 4 [5] 6 7 ...
+Next Last

 ## License

 (The MIT License)